arathyputhillam/ac-web/content/authors/admin/_index.md

 title: Arathy Puthillam
 ---

-Arathy Puthillam is at the Department of Psychology at Monk Prayogshala, a not-for-profit research organization based in Mumbai in India.
-Her research interests lie at the intersection of social, moral, and political psychology.
-Particularly, she studies norms, ideology, and identity.
+Arathy Puthillam is an incoming PhD student at the Rady School of Management, University of California, San Diego.
+Her research interests lie at the intersections of social, moral, and political psychology.
 In other words, she studies how our social groups affect us.

+Before this, she was at the Department of Psychology at Monk Prayogshala, a not-for-profit research organization based in Mumbai in India.

-Her non-academic interests include reading books and making spreadsheets about them, and talking about musical theatre, Taylor Swift, and Ben Platt.
+Her non-academic interests include reading books and making spreadsheets about them, and talking about musical theater and Taylor Swift.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Arathy_one_page_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or my {{< staticref "uploads/Arathy Puthillam CV.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.